From 5 April 2021, the cost of renting a home from us is going to increase by 1.5%.

 You will need to change the amount you pay with your bank directly, we are unable to make these changes for you.

-The letter has been sent out in the wrong name or in the name of someone who has deceased?
+The letter has been sent out in the wrong name?

-The details on the letter are directly from our system.
-If the details are wrong, or there are any spelling errors, please contact our Customer Service Team so we can look into this and get it resolved for you.
+The details on the letter are directly from our Housing computer system.
+If the details are wrong or there are any spelling errors, please contact our Customer Service Team so we can look into this and get it resolved for you.

 What is happening to the rent charge on my garage?

-The decision has been made to keep the garage rent at the same amount for the new financial year.
-You will receive a notification letter in March 2020 to confirm this.
+The decision has been made to keep the garage rent at the same amount again for the new financial year.
+You will receive a notification letter in March to confirm this.

 Will the charge I pay on the store shed change?